vacu9708/Study-records/Computer architecture/Pipeline/readme.md

 4. 5, 6, 7., and so on

 In this case, the third instruction must wait until the first and second are completed.<br>
-Out-of-order execution is used to process subsequent instructions that do not depend on the third instruction while waiting for it.
+Out-of-order execution is used to process subsequent instructions that do not depend on the third instruction earlier while waiting for it.
 This prevents the pipeline from stalling.

 ## Fetching cycle
 1. The memory address of the instruction is transferred to MAR